 The course is divided into two sections.
 In the first part of the course, students will interrogate the concepts of "war" and "peace," study conflict through several stages of its lifecycle, and deliberate on challenging themes such as the legitimacy of violence and the place for humanitarian intervention.
 The second part of the course will focus on economic development.
-Students will evaluate and compare the prevailing definitions of "development" and review the debates on what "works" (and what it means to "work").
+Students will evaluate and compare the prevailing definitions of "development" and review the debates on what works (and what it means to "work").
 We will consider what development is; how it should or should not be done; and the consequences of particular development strategies and activities.
 A principal theme of both sections of the course will be the impact on people's lives around the world, in terms of their rights, their interests, their wellbeing, and their value.
 The expectation is that, by the end of the course, students will have a better understanding of patterns in conflict, peace, and development and some tools for analyzing and addressing common challenges in these areas.

 Through lectures, large and small group discussions and activities, insights from practitioners, and practical assignments, students will have the opportunity to think creatively about how to address some of the greatest challenges facing the human family today.
-The course requires active and thoughtful participation on the part of all students, as well as a professional-style commitment to the course and its requirements.
+The course requires active and thoughtful participation on the part of all students.
 Assignments take the form of professional, industry-appropriate memos, briefs, and analyses.